Edward-Perez/random-quote-generator/README.md

 ### Project 1 from the Treehouse Full Stack Javascript TechDegree program.
 **_Display's the knowledge of basic JavaScript syntax, variables, loops, conditionals and object literals._**

 This project actively returns a random quote from an array of objects to the user every 30 seconds and/or when the user clicks a button.
-The background displays a random color as I am aiming to achieve an Exceeds ratings.
+A random background color will appear when a new quote is printed, as I am aiming to achieve an Exceeds ratings.

 ### Project Requirements
 * Array contains at least 5 quote objects.